tranchikhang/ckhang/content/blog/2020/what-is-a-rfp.md

 ---
 title: "What is a Request for Proposal (RFP) in Software development?"
 date: 2020-10-11
-summary: "If you’re about to outsourcing a project, you should consider creating a RFP"
+summary: "If you’re about to outsourcing a project, you should consider creating an RFP"
 keywords: "RFP, Software engineering, Project management, Documentation"
 tags: ["RFP", "Software engineering", "Project management", "Documentation"]
 draft: true
 ---

-### What is a RFP?
+### What is an RFP?
 From Wikipedia:
 > A request for proposal (RFP) is a document that solicits proposal, often made through a bidding process, by an agency or company interested in procurement of a commodity, service, or valuable asset, to potential suppliers to submit business proposals.[1]
 It is submitted early in the procurement cycle, either at the preliminary study, or procurement stage.

 RFP is one of the initial documents you create when outsourcing your project to a vendor.
-A good RFP can provide detailed requirements of the product or services, and helps you get highly informative bids from other vendors.
+A good RFP can provide detailed requirements of the product or service, and helps you get highly informative bids from other vendors.

 ### Why do you need RFP?
 There are some merits: